Cetane Number (D-613)

 Carbon residue test is intended to provide some indication of the extent of

 carbon residue that results from the combustion of a fuel.
 The limit is a

 maximum percentage of deposits by weight.

 Ash Content (D-482)

 the amount of metals contained in the fuel.
-High
+High concentration of these

-cause deposits while abrasive solids will cause fuel injection equipment
+abrasive solids will cause fuel injection equipment wear and shorten filter

-This method is for determining the relative stability of distillate fuels such as home heating
+determining the relative stability of distillate fuels such as home heating

 oils or diesel fuels under short-term, high temperature, aging conditions

 involving air exposure.
 It may also be used to evaluate the effectiveness

 of additives in inhibiting sediment formation and color degradation of

 distillate fuels under conditions of the test.
 The test does not correlate

 well with field storage or 3 month 43°C (110°F) dark storage.